Eltham is located in the Shire of Nillumbik and close to Templestowe, Bulleen, Greensborough, Diamond Creek, Warrandyte, Bundoora and Research.

 The main street and shopping area meld city sophistication with country charm and feature several meeting spots for live entertainment and kid-friendly activities.
 The annual Jazz Festival is a staple in the diary of music lovers who come from near and far to enjoy the event.

-Enjoy fresh coffee, professionally roasted on-site at Craftworks Roastery, browse the boutique shops and gallery spaces, sip some of the region’s finest wines at nearby cellar doors and grab a bit at any one of several dining establishments.
+Enjoy fresh coffee, browse the boutique shops and gallery spaces, sip some of the region’s finest wines at nearby cellar doors and grab a bite at any one of several dining establishments.
+Take some time to relax and rejuvenate at THERAPY, a next-generation wellness destination designed to bring together advanced therapeutic innovation and the grounding beauty of human connection.

 Make a stop at the artist colony of Montsalvat, established in the 1940s and it continues to this day to be a popular destination for visitors with its studio and gallery space for local and international artists-in-residence.